Calceolaria corymbosa Ruiz & Pav.

 Calceolaria corymbosa var. corymbosa, Calceolaria corymbosa subsp. corymbosa, Calceolaria cordata, Calceolaria herbertiana, Calceolaria hians, Calceolaria hopeana, Calceolaria paralia, Calceolaria racemosa, Calceolaria wheeleri, Fagelia corymbosa

 Bloom Time: Spring to summer

-Calceolaria corymbosa is a herbaceous perennial up to 20 inches (50 cm) tall, with large rosettes of hairy, wrinkled leaves.
-The flowers are golden yellow, attractively decorated with purple or red stripes and spots.
-It will bloom the first year from seeds.
+Calceolaria corymbosa is a herbaceous perennial with large rosettes of hairy, wrinkled leaves.
+It grows up to 20 inches (50 cm) tall.
+Flowers are golden yellow and attractively decorated with purple or red stripes and spots.
+The plant will bloom in the first year from seeds.